codemakerss/FInancial-Data-Project/README.md

 # Financial Data Encapsulation

-I am using Alpha Vantage API to get financial data and reporting as Excel workbooks as well as
+This project aims to provide financial data by using Alpha Vantage API

-inserting those data to my local MySQL database and database maintenance.
+and reporting as Excel workbooks as well as inserting those data to local

-Three parts of file: API data, Inserting database, Database maintenance
+MySQL database and database maintenance.

 ## API data